-Sarah Goode: ‘Dateline’–Missing Mom Found Dead In Woods, Killed By Dante Taylor
+‘Dateline’: Missing Mom Sarah Goode Found Dead In Woods, Killed By Dante Taylor

 Dateline NBC will profile the tragic story of Sarah Goode, a Long Island medical technician who vanished after a party and was found dead a week later in the woods.
 Her killer was an ex-military man named Dante Taylor.
 The handsome brown-eyed man, who could easily be mistaken for a kind-hearted Marine, was a rapist and killer with a violent personality.
 On Dateline‘s episode about the case titled “Finding Sarah,” Sarah Goode’s sisters will recount the day their nightmare began and the investigation and search that followed.
 Today, Dante Taylor is serving time in a New York correctional facility, according to prison records.

-On Dateline: Missing Medical Tech, Sarah Goode Is Found Stabbed To Death
+On Dateline: Missing Medical Tech Sarah Goode Is Found Stabbed To Death

 The death of Sarah Goode made headlines in June 2014 after she was found dead in Medford, New York, on Long Island.
 The 21-year-old mother vanished after a party.
 With news of her missing, family members passed out fliers and began searching for her.